-For many years the government claimed that immigration added £6 billion a year to GDP.
+For many years the Labour government claimed that immigration added £6 billion a year to GDP.
 However, the House of Lords Economic Affairs Committee, reporting in April 2008, said that what mattered was GDP per head.
 They concluded that:

-“We have found no evidence for the argument, made by the government, business and many others, that net immigration generates significant economic benefits for the existing UK population”.
+We have found no evidence for the argument, made by the government, business and many others, that net immigration generates significant economic benefits for the existing UK population.

 In January 2012 the Migration Advisory Committee went further.
 They said that even GDP per head exaggerated the benefit of immigration because:

-“It is the immigrants themselves rather than the extant residents who are the main gainers”.
+It is the immigrants themselves rather than the extant residents who are the main gainers.

-They recognised that the resident population would gain via any “dynamic effects” of skilled immigration on productivity and innovation – these “exist and may be large, but they are elusive to measure”.
+They suggested that the GDP of residents should be the main focus.
+They recognised that the resident population would gain via any “dynamic effects” of skilled immigration on productivity and innovation, remarking that “these exist and may be large, but they are elusive to measure”.

 In their annual Fiscal Sustainability Report, the Office for Budgetary Responsibility concluded in August 2013:

-“In our attempt to summarise the vast literature on the impact of immigration on the labour market and productivity we have not found definitive evidence on the impact of immigrants on productivity and GDP.
-Most of the literature seems to indicate that immigrants have a positive, although not significant, impact on productivity and GDP”.
+In our attempt to summarise the vast literature on the impact of immigration on the labour market and productivity we have not found definitive evidence on the impact of immigrants on productivity and GDP.
+Most of the literature seems to indicate that immigrants have a positive, although not significant, impact on productivity and GDP.

 As regards EU migration, a study by the NIESR in 2011 found that the potential long-run impact of EU8 migration (Poland et al) on GDP per head was expected to be “negligible” ranging from 0.17% to -0.17%.
 However, this result relied upon an upward ‘age adjustment’ on the assumption that migrants tended to be of working age and thus to be “net contributors to the government coffers”.
 Subsequent research on the fiscal contribution of migrants to the UK suggests that this assumption may well be unsound (see 3. below)

 Some of the limited research in this area had found that there might be a small positive fiscal impact to immigration.
-Nonetheless, according to the House of Lords Economic Committee “the fiscal impact [of immigration] is small compared to GDP and cannot be used to justify large-scale immigration”.
+Nonetheless, according to the House of Lords Economic Committee “the fiscal impact (of immigration) is small compared to GDP and cannot be used to justify large-scale immigration”.

 Projections become less reliable as the length of the projection period increases.
 However, over the last 50 years, the ONS have been accurate to +/- 2½% in their projections over a 25 year period.

-It is often said that migrants do not occupy social housing.
+It is often said that migrants do not significantly occupy social housing.
 However, priority for social housing is given to those considered most in 'need'.
 So whilst most migrants do live in private rentals, official data shows almost 10% of social housing in England is occupied by non-UK nationals.
 In London this figure is around 20%.
 These are migrants who have not been here long enough to become British citizens or who have chosen not to do so.

 This is a ludicrous argument which even the Labour government dropped.
 The reality is that immigrants themselves grow older so that there would have to be a continuing and increasing inflow of immigrants to have any long-term effect.
 The Turner Commission on pensions put it like this:

-“Only high immigration can produce more than a trivial reduction in the projected dependency ratio over the next 50 years”
+Only high immigration can produce more than a trivial reduction in the projected dependency ratio over the next 50 years

 The claim is that without immigration public sector net debt will rise to 187% of GDP by the middle of the century, up from 74% today.
 This is based on the misleading Office for Budget Responsibility’s Fiscal Sustainability Report of 2013 in which they compare the impossible scenario of ‘natural change’ (which would require no movement in or out of the country), against more reasonable estimates of net migration over time.

 The Migration Advisory Committee reported in January 2012 that 100 additional non-EU migrants might be associated with a reduction in employment of 23 native workers over the period 1995-2010.
 (This faded over 5 years; for EU workers the coefficients were similar but the results were not statistically significant).
-There is considerable anecdotal evidence of job displacement in key sectors such as construction, hospitality and retail.
+There is considerable anecdotal evidence of job displacement in key sectors such as construction, transport, hospitality and retail.